Woods Creek Canyon to Center Basin

 Numerous deep footprints marked the narrow snowfield.
 It looked pretty obvious to me where the trail was, but maybe it was harder to see from above.
 So I said, “Yeah, you’ll pick it up again right around this corner.”
 I pointed behind me where the trail disappeared among the scree.

 Everyone warned me about Mather Pass.
-No one ever talked about Glen Pass.
+And Mather had been an arduous climb.
+But no one ever talked about Glen Pass.
 I found Glen Pass to be a bit more harrowing, It might have been a bit easier earlier in the day when it was cooler, but the sun was high and the snow was soft.
 I postholed my way up.
 I’ve never been much a a guy for gaiters, even when trail running, but cold ice down the shoe made me see the value in them.

 The hikers on the ridge glissaded down the slope after I’d climbed up, then it was over the pass.
 I saw that as steeply as it ascended, so did it descend, and I limped down the other side.
 Going downhill hurt my ankle more, so I picked my way carefully.